 Why is Discriminant Formula Important?

-- If the discriminant value is positive, the quadratic equation has two solutions.
+- If the discriminant value is positive, the quadratic equation has two real and distinct solutions.

-- If the discriminant value is zero, the quadratic equation has only one solution.
+- If the discriminant value is zero, the quadratic equation has only one solution or two real and equal solutions.

 - If the discriminant value is negative, the quadratic equation has no real solutions.